www3b/bitlabs-test/README.md

 ## Areas for improvement

 I could add aliases for common used folders to make imports more pretty.

-Regarding functionality it could be added user-frendly error handling and responsiveness (show loader when API request is pending)
+It also makes sense to setup linter/prettier.